no-markup-markup/nmm/readme-template/README.md

       (c)   When referring to (b) above, any common initial path shared between the location of the referring expression and the location of its referent will be omitted.
-The same applies with respect to (?) below.
+The same applies with respect to (S) below.

-      (?)
-Of course, items with custom labels can also be named!
+      (S)   Of course, items with custom labels can also be named!

-Due to the feature mentioned in (2)(c), a reference to (2)(b) or (2)(?) occurring elsewhere may appear differently.
+Due to the feature mentioned in (2)(c), a reference to (2)(b) or (2)(S) occurring elsewhere may appear differently.

 (3)   Displayed lines of text suitable for mathematical equations,
       which are either